ercas/scripts/README.md

 * define.sh - define a word by parsing the gutenberg copy of webster's unabridged dictionary

+* dumpinfo.sh - script that outputs lots of system information, mainly meant for checking on the status of remote servers

 * email.sh - wrapper around the curl command for quickly sending emails from the command line. emails can either be pre-composed plaintext files or can be composed on the spot using your preferred text editor. there is also support for quickly encrypting the email body using gpg.

 * mpdalbumart.sh - automatically fetch and display album art of mpd's currently playing song with [meh](http://www.johnhawthorn.com/meh/). mpdalbumart.sh uses the following sources, in order of priority, and stops at the first source that returns valid art: